piedoom/doomy.org/content/2022-02-22-creating-an-audio-plugin-with-rust/index.md

 cargo build --release
 ```

-We will always tend to build in release as it offers superior performance, especially when dealing with time-sensitive operations like filling audio buffers.
+We will always tend to build in release as it offers superior performance, especially when dealing with time-sensitive operations like real-time audio.

 When finished building, you should see a `synthy.dll` file in your `target/release/` directory.
-If you're on Windows, can now load this into the VST host of your choice and try it out.
-If you're on Mac, there's an extra [script to run](https://github.com/RustAudio/vst-rs/blob/b5f342c67535071f65824d1b4a056d378ca03548/osx_vst_bundler.sh).
-If you're on Linux, it may be a different story too[^linux].
+If you're on Windows, you can simply rename the file as `synthy.vst3` and load it directly into the VST host of your choice.
+If you're on Mac or Linux, there are extra steps to run.
+(TODO: what steps?)

-You can take a look at [my older article](/creating-an-audio-plugin-with-rust-vst#testing-our-bare-bones-plugin) if you need help setting up a VST host.
+You can take a look at [my older article](/creating-an-audio-plugin-with-rust-vst#testing-our-bare-bones-plugin) if you need help setting up a VST host on Windows.

 ## Listening to our synth